BartyzalRadek/MLNotes/kubernetes_notes.md

 metadata:
   name: client-node-port
 spec:
-  type: NodePort             = sub-type of Service object
+  type: NodePort             = sub-type of Service object, for dev only, for prod use ClusterIP
   ports:
     - port: 3050             = port that other object can use to acccess the target Pod
       targetPort: 3000       = same as the containerPort of the target Pod